arielmission-space/PAOS/docs/source/user/quickstart.rst

 The color scale can be either linear or logarithmic.
 The x and y axes are in physical units, e.g. micron.
 For reference, black rings mark the first five zeros of the circular Airy function.

-For more information on how to produce a similar plot, see :ref:`Plotting results`.
+For more information on how to produce a similar plot, see :ref:`Plot`.